Residents in St. Lucy are advised to boil their tap water until further notice from the Barbados Water Authority

 Submitting a foreign exchange application

 There is no guarantee that an application for foreign exchange will be accepted.
 However, the purpose of the exchange control regime is to prevent uncontrolled outflow of capital by requiring persons to submit appropriate evidence in support of the foreign exchange they need.
-The Central Bank approves the vast majority of applications that are supported by a reasonable position.
+The Central Bank of Barbados approves the majority of applications that are supported by a reasonable position.

 [1] Companies, firms and societies in receipt of a valid Foreign Currency Permit are exempt from exchange control pursuant to Section 9 of the Foreign Currency Permits Act, 2018.